Long Island: 18th century

-Early in the American Revolutionary War, the island was captured by the British from General George Washington in the Battle of Long Island, a decisive battle after which Washington narrowly evacuated his troops from Brooklyn Heights under a dense fog.
+Early in the American Revolutionary War, the island was captured by the British from American troops under George Washington in the battle of Long Island, a major battle after which Washington narrowly evacuated his troops from Brooklyn Heights under a dense fog.
 After the British victory on Long Island, many Patriots withdrew, leaving mostly Loyalists behind.
 The island was a British stronghold until the end of the war in 1783.

-General Washington based his espionage activities on Long Island, due to the western part of the island's proximity to the British military headquarters in New York City.
-The Culper Spy Ring included agents operating between Setauket and Manhattan.
+General Washington based his intelligence activities on Long Island, due to the western part of the island's proximity to the British military headquarters in New York City.
+The Culper Ring included agents operating between Setauket and Manhattan.
 This ring alerted Washington to valuable British secrets, including the treason of Benedict Arnold and a plan to use counterfeiting to induce economic sabotage.

-Long Island's colonists served both Loyalist and Patriot causes, with many prominent families divided among both sides.
-During the occupation British troops used a number of civilian structures for defense and demanded to be quartered in the homes of civilians.
+Long Island's colonists supported both Loyalist and Patriot causes, with many prominent families divided among both sides.
+During the occupation, British forces utilized a number of civilian structures for defense and were also at times quartered in local homes.
 A number of structures from this era remain.
 Among these are Raynham Hall, the Oyster Bay home of patriot spy Robert Townsend, and the Caroline Church in Setauket, which contains bullet holes from a skirmish known as the Battle of Setauket.
 Also in existence is a reconstruction of Brooklyn's Old Stone House, on the site of the Maryland 400's celebrated last stand during the Battle of Long Island.

+19th century

 In the 19th century, Long Island was still mainly rural and devoted to agriculture.
 The predecessor to the Long Island Rail Road (LIRR) began service in 1836 from the South Ferry in Brooklyn, through the remainder of Brooklyn, to Jamaica in Queens.
-The line was completed to the east end of Long Island in 1844 (as part of a plan for transportation to Boston).
-Competing railroads (soon absorbed by the LIRR) were built along the south shore to accommodate travellers from those more populated areas.
+The line was completed to the east end of Long Island in 1844, as part of a plan for transportation to Boston.
+Competing railroads, soon absorbed by the LIRR, were built along the south shore to accommodate travelers from those more populated areas.
 For the century from 1830 until 1930, total population roughly doubled every twenty years, with more dense development in areas near Manhattan.
 Several cities were incorporated, such as the "City of Brooklyn" in Kings County, and Long Island City in Queens.